6.2 Basic Ethical Concepts

 Image 6.3 Consequentialism

 Utilitarianism can be complicated when accounting for values such as justice and individual rights.
-For example, assume a hospital has four patients whose lives depend upon receiving four organ transplant surgeries for a heart, lung, kidney, and liver.
+For example, assume a hospital has four clients whose lives depend upon receiving four organ transplant surgeries for a heart, lung, kidney, and liver.
 If a healthy person without health insurance or family support experiences a life-threatening accident and is considered brain dead but is kept alive on life-sustaining equipment in the ICU, the utilitarian framework might suggest the organs be harvested to save four lives at the expense of one life.[24]
 This action could arguably produce the greatest good for the greatest number of people, but the deontological approach could argue this action would be unethical because it does not follow the rule of “do no harm.”

 Interestingly, deontological and utilitarian approaches to ethical issues may result in the same outcome, but the rationale for the outcome or decision is different because it is focused on duty (deontologic) versus consequences (utilitarian).

 Societies and cultures have unique ethical frameworks that may be based upon either deontological or consequentialist ethical theory.
-Culturally-derived deontological rules may apply to ethical issues in health care.
-For example, a traditional Chinese philosophy based on Confucianism results in a culturally-acceptable practice of family members (rather than the client) receiving information from health care providers about life-threatening medical conditions and making treatment decisions.
+Culturally derived deontological rules may apply to ethical issues in health care.
+For example, a traditional Chinese philosophy based on Confucianism results in a culturally acceptable practice of family members (rather than the client) receiving information from health care providers about life-threatening medical conditions and making treatment decisions.
 As a result, cancer diagnoses and end-of-life treatment options may not be disclosed to the client in an effort to alleviate the suffering that may arise from knowledge of their diagnosis.
 In this manner, a client’s family and the health care provider may ethically prioritize a client’s psychological well-being over their autonomy and self-determination.[26]
-However, in the United States, this ethical decision may conflict with HIPAA Privacy Rules and the ethical principle of patient autonomy.
-As a result, a nurse providing patient care in this type of situation may experience an ethical dilemma.
+However, in the United States, this ethical decision may conflict with HIPAA Privacy Rules and the ethical principle of client autonomy.
+As a result, a nurse providing client care in this type of situation may experience an ethical dilemma.
 Ethical dilemmas are further discussed in the “Ethical Dilemmas” section of this chapter.

 See Table 6.2 comparing common ethical issues in health care viewed through the lens of deontological and consequential ethical frameworks.

-Table 6.2 Ethical Issues Through the Lens of Deontological or Consequential Ethical Frameworks
+Table 6.2.
+Ethical Issues Through the Lens of Deontological or Consequential Ethical Frameworks

 Ethical Issue Deontological View Consequential View